D4r3T0B3/brother-ptouch-label-printer-on-linux/README.md

 $ sudo make -C build/ install
 ```

-Note: this installs and loads udev rules to grant access to USB devices.
+This installs `ptouch-print` centrally on the machine, and loads
+[udev] rules to grant access to USB devices, so that `ptouch-print`
+can be used without `sudo`.

 #### User installation

+If you do not want to installed `ptouch-print` system-wide, you can
-First copy the executable and manual files as the current user in the desired destination:
+copy the executable and manual files as the current user in the
+desired destination:

 ```sh
 $ prefix=$HOME/software/ptouch-print